On a problem of optimal transport under marginal martingale constraints: Construction of a martingale transport plan for measures

-We fix finite measures $\mu,\nu$ having finite first moments and satisfying $\mu\leqc\nu$; our aim is show that $\M(\mu, \nu)$ is non-empty.
-The desired result will first be given in the case that $\mu$ is concentrated on finitely many points. \begin{pro} Assume that $\mu= \sum_{i=1}^n \delta_i$, where each $\delta_i$ is an atomic measure.
-If $\nu$ satisfies $\mu \leqc\nu$, then $\M(\mu, \nu) $ is non-empty. \end{pro} First note that with Example \ref{delta_a} this proposition is clear if $n=1$.
-We will establish Proposition \ref{SimpleBasicExistence} in an inductive way.
-To perform the inductive step we need to understand how to couple a single atom $\delta= \alpha \delta_{x}$ (for instance $\delta_1$) with a properly chosen portion $\nu'$ of $\nu$ so that the other atoms ($\sum_{i=2}^n\delta_i$) are smaller than $\nu-\nu'$ in convex order.
-Recalling Example \ref{delta_a}, we should pick $\nu'$ so that it has mass $\alpha$ and barycenter $x$.
-Clearly, it also needs to satisfy $\nu'\leq \nu$, where $\leq$ refers to the usual pointwise order of measures.
+First, note that by Example~\ref{delta_a} this proposition is clear if $n=1$.
+The general case will be established by induction.
+To perform the inductive step, we need to understand how to couple a single atom, say $\delta:=\delta_1$, with a properly chosen portion $\nu'$ of $\nu$ so that the other atoms ($\sum_{i=2}^n\delta_i$) are smaller than $\nu -\nu'$ in convex order.
+Assume that $\delta$ has mass $\alpha$ and is concentrated on $x$.
+Recalling Example~\ref{delta_a}, we should pick $\nu'$ so that it has mass $\alpha$ and barycenter $x$.
+Clearly, it also needs to satisfy $\nu'\leq\nu$, where $\leq$ refers to the usual pointwise order of measures.